Rajarshi Shahu College, Latur: Staff

 The total staff includes 77 teachers in the Senior College, 78 non-teaching staff and 63 teachers in the Junior College (Class 11 and 12).

 Departments

 The college mainly conducts preparatory courses for the following competitive entrance examinations: MHT-CET, All India Engineering Entrance Examination (AIEEE), Maharashtra Public Service Commission (MPSC), Master of Business Administration (MBA) and MS-CIT (Maharashtra State Certificate in Information Technology).
 There are 21 departments including 7 Post Graduate departments.
 The college also offers courses such as Russian language, Additional English (second language), Sanskrit, Pali and Functional English (a vocational subject), M.Phil.
 (Geography).
 The teachers of Marathi, Pali, Geography, Economics, Sociology, Chemistry, Zoology & Fishery Science, Biotechnology and Physics guide the Ph.D. aspirants.
 The college introduced computer courses in 1998 on a non-grant basis.
 It is thus catering to the needs of higher secondary and higher education in this region.

-Awards and accolades

-The college is affiliated to Swami Ramanand Teerth Marathwada University, Nanded and has achieved an A grade with 89.25% and CPE status from the National Assessment and Accreditation Council (NAAC), India.
-The college was awarded the Best Educational Institution Award at the hands of Dr. P.C.
-Alexander, Governor Of Maharashtra.

 In 2013, the college became autonomous.
 Educational batch of 2013-2014 is the first batch of degree college as autonomous grade.